AbdurRahmanFahad/C-Compiler/README.md

 # C-Compiler
 A Custom Compiler for the C language made using the tools `bison` and `flex` that generates corresponding assembly code.
 It supports a subset of the C language, therefore not all syntaxes are supported.
-It can detect lexical errors, syntax errors, symantic errors and output them in a log file
+It can detect lexical errors, syntax errors, semantic errors and output them in a log file

 # How to use